laravel-notification-channels/channels/README.md

 ## Security

 If you discover any security related issues, please email manash149@gmail.com instead of using the issue tracker.

+# Found any bugs or improvement open an issue or send me a PR

 ## Contributing